-These guidelines are reminders for health care professionals who have already been trained to use the CO2 Analyzer:
+These guidelines are reminders for health care professionals who have already been trained to use the $CO_2$ Analyzer:

 - The capnostat sensor and airway adapter windows should be placed vertically to reduce the possibility of optical interference due to window contamination.
 Connect the airway adapter between the Y-piece/Servo Humidifier and the endotracheal tube/face mask/prongs. - Do not insert two CO2 modules at the same time.
-The SERVO-i Ventilator System can only handle one CO2 module at a time. - Use only an airway adapter from the manufacturer of the ventilator system together with the capnostat sensor. - If the message Check CO2 airway adapter appears, then make sure that the adapter is completely inserted.
+The SERVO-i Ventilator System can only handle one CO2 module at a time. - Use only a MAQUET airway adapter with the capnostat sensor. - If the message Check CO2 airway adapter appears, then make sure that the adapter is completely inserted.

 Wipe the airway adapter if necessary.